Frequently Asked Questions

 Why does CredaCash use witnesses instead of proof-of-work?

 CredaCash currently uses permissioned witnesses for speed and security.
-We plan to add unpermissioned proof-of-stake, and the ability to have thousands of witnesses without any decrease in speed.
+We would like to add unpermissioned proof-of-stake, and the ability to have thousands of witnesses without any decrease in speed.
 In contrast, proof-of-work is inherently slow since security is provided by performing computations, and that requires time.
 For that reason, a proof-of-work blockchain will never be able to securely clear transactions in just a few seconds.
 We are also not convinced that any new currency using proof-of-work is secure, since the computational power dedicated to it is relatively small.
 Another issue for any proof-of-work currency is the long term sustainability as the mining reward is eventually phased out.

 How can I become a witness on the CredaCash blockchain?